shioyama/mobility/CONTRIBUTING.md

 # Contributing to Mobility

-Mobility is built to be developer friendly, with [detailed documentation](http://www.rubydoc.info/gems/mobility), a [Wiki](https://github.com/shioyama/mobility/wiki), and a very flexible interface.
-Contributions are welcome and encouraged!
+Thanks for your interest in contributing to Mobility!
+Contributions are welcomed and encouraged.
 Bug reports, feature requests, and refactoring are all a great help, but please follow the instructions below to ensure things go as smoothly as possible.

 ## Bugs